eli64s/readme-ai/docs/docs/why.md

 2. **Customizable Output**: Offers numerous CLI options for tailoring the README to your project's needs:

     - Badge styles and colors

-    - Header designs
+    - README header templates
+    - Apply an emoji themes

-    - Table of contents styles
+    - Add a table of contents

-    - Project logos
+    - Generate a project logo

 3. **Language Agnostic**: Works with a wide range of programming languages and project types, automatically detecting and summarizing key aspects of your codebase.